 Organising a boat survey is a very important part of the boat purchasing process.
 We would never recommend anybody to buy a boat without a full set of surveys – and we can assist with this if you wish.

 We can assess and suggest what type of surveys are required for your boat and identify a qualified surveyor – this includes finding an English-speaking surveyor if required and any specialist surveys/engineers that may be needed.
 We can then organise and agree dates for the survey to be conducted and arrange for oil analysis if required.

 Our team of experienced boaters can review the survey report on your behalf and provide you with our feedback, including importance of issues identified.

 By getting your boat surveyed properly at the start, you can save yourself a lot of time and money.
-If you do decide to go ahead with the boat, these surveys should help give you a full set of any outstanding issues that need some work on – so you should know exactly where you are, and help avoid any unexpected surprises.
+If you decide to go ahead with a boat, these surveys should help give you a comprehensive review of any outstanding issues that need work on the boat – so you should know exactly where you are, and help avoid any unexpected surprises.